Conoize/logkit.github.io/_docs/1.1/formatting.md

 > Although LogKit captures timestamps with microsecond precision, `NSDateFormatter` always rounds to the nearest millisecond.
 If your application requires microsecond precision, you should customize your Endpoint's `entryFormatter` to display each entry's `timestamp` property, which retains microsecond precision.

 ### Entry Formatters
-Entry formatters are closures of the type `LXLogEntryFormatter`, defined as:
+Entry formatters are closures of the type `LXEntryFormatter`, defined as:

 {% highlight swift %}
-typealias LXLogEntryFormatter = (entry: LXLogEntry) -> String
+typealias LXEntryFormatter = (entry: LXLogEntry) -> String
 {% endhighlight %}

-Defining an entry formatter is as simple as supplying a closure that accepts an entry and returns a string. `LXLogEntryFormatter`s receive an `LXLogEntry` and have the option to include any of its properties within the string the formatter returns.
+Defining an entry formatter is as simple as supplying a closure that accepts an entry and returns a string. `LXEntryFormatter`s receive an `LXLogEntry` and have the option to include any of its properties within the string the formatter returns.

 Here are a couple examples of custom entry formatters:

 {% highlight swift %}
-// A short, concise formatter: let shortFormatter: LXLogEntryFormatter = { entry in
+// A short, concise formatter: let shortFormatter: LXEntryFormatter = { entry in
     return "\(entry.dateTime) [\(entry.logLevel.uppercaseString)] \(entry.message)"
 }

-// A long, detailed formatter: let longFormatter: LXLogEntryFormatter = { entry in
+// A long, detailed formatter: let longFormatter: LXEntryFormatter = { entry in
     return "\(entry.dateTime) (\(entry.timestamp)) [\(entry.logLevel.uppercaseString)] {thread: \(entry.threadID) '\(entry.threadName)' main: \(entry.isMainThread)} \(entry.functionName) <\(entry.fileName):\(entry.lineNumber).\(entry.columnNumber)> \(entry.message)"
 }
 {% endhighlight %}